 - Try substituting the word "he", "she" or "they" in your sentence.
 If the result reads correctly, use "who".
 For example, consider the sentence: "She will write the next article".
 Therefore we use "who" so the sentence now reads: "Who will write the next article?"

 - Substitute the word "him", "her" or "them".
 If the result reads correctly, consider using "whom".
 Again, here's an example.
 If the sentence is: "So, you'll be discussing this option with him?", we use "whom".
-Now the sentence reads: "So you'll be discussing this option with whom?"
+Now the question now reads: "So you'll be discussing this option with whom?"

 However, Communication Styles Appear To Be Simplifying